Thank you for sending your enquiry! One of our team members will contact you shortly.

 - 6.1 Testing Fundamentals

-- The Fundamental Test Process
+- The Fundamental Test Process:

-- The Fundamental Test Process
+- The Fundamental Test Process:

 - 6.2 Agile Testing

-- Test-driven development in the public sector
+- Test-driven development (TDD) practices for efficient software delivery in the public sector.

 - 6.3 Test Types

-- Technology-facing tests that guide development
+- Technology-facing tests that guide development:

-- Business-facing tests that guide development
+- Business-facing tests that guide development:

-- Business-facing tests that critique the product
+- Business-facing tests that critique the product:

-- Technology-facing tests that critique the product
+- Technology-facing tests that critique the product:

-- Technology-facing tests that guide development
+- Technology-facing tests that guide development:

 Module 7: Traditional Business Analysis